WebOrigami/docs/content/builtins/tree/shuffle.md

 ---
-title: shuffle(tree)
+title: shuffle(map)
 supertitle: "Tree."
 ---

-Returns a new tree with the original `tree` keys randomly shuffled.
+Returns a new map with the original's keys randomly shuffled.

 ```console
 $ ori greetings.yaml